 (b) During the first 180 calendar days of performance, the Contractor shall make no substitutions of key personnel unless illness, death, or termination of employment necessitates the substitution.
 The Contractor shall notify the Contracting Officer as soon as possible after the occurrence of any of these events and provide the information required below.
 After the initial 180 calendar day period, the Contractor may propose substitutions.
 The Contractor shall provide a detailed explanation of the circumstances necessitating the proposed substitutions, complete resumes for the proposed substitutes, and any additional information requested by the Contracting Officer.
-The Contractor shall, prior to making any substitute personnel are equal to or better than the qualifications of the personnel originally identified for the position.
+The Contractor shall, prior to making any substitution permanent, demonstrate to the satisfaction of the Contracting Officer that the qualifications of the proposed substitute personnel are equal to or better than the qualifications of the personnel originally identified for the position.
 The Contracting Officer will notify the Contractor within 15 calendar days after receipt of all required information of the decision on proposed substitutions.